geopython/pycsw.org/development/rfc/rfc-3.md

 ## Overview

-This RFC describes the pycsw implementation of the `The Open Archives Initiative Protocol for Metadata Harvesting`_.
+This RFC describes the pycsw implementation of the [The Open Archives Initiative Protocol for Metadata Harvesting](http://www.openarchives.org/OAI/openarchivesprotocol.html).

 The Open Archives Initiative Protocol for Metadata Harvesting (referred to as the OAI-PMH in the remainder of this document) provides an application-independent interoperability framework based on metadata harvesting.